gabrieluy/pagination-firebase-signals-store/README.md

 In case you don't have the firebase cli you need to install it using `npm i -g firebase-tools`

-Also, you need to enable webframeworks using the following command `firebase: experiments:enable webframeworks`
+Also, you need to enable webframeworks using the following command `firebase experiments:enable webframeworks`

 #### Start emulators